 Various methods are used in developing fund maps, but in general they serve a similar purpose.
 In its most basic form, a fund map reflects the expenditures associated with a specific revenue source.
-On page 97 is a sample of a simplified, general format of a fund map.
+On the next page is a sample of a simplified, general format of a fund map.

-Another version of a fund map agencies utilize is a year-end cash reconciliation, which is completed at the end of the fiscal year to reflect which revenue source paid for actual expenditures at the line item level.
+Another version of a fund map agencies utilize is a year-end cash reconciliation, which is completed at the end of the fiscal year to reflect which revenue source paid for actual expenditures.

 For budgeting purposes, agencies are required to input projected mapping information in NEBS at the funding level and at the activity level for all budget accounts regardless of the number of revenue sources (even if the budget account only has one revenue source).
-This is critical to your budget analyst since the overall mapping is a funding guide for the Governor Recommends phase.
-During this phase of budget building, a budget account goes through multiple revisions including corrections, adjustments, rate revisions, additions and deletions depending on the decisions made by the Budget Division and Governor's office.
+This is critical to the Budget Officer since the overall mapping is a funding guide for the Governor Recommends phase.
+During this phase of budget building, a budget account goes through multiple revisions including corrections, adjustments, rate revisions, additions and deletions depending on the decisions made by the Budget Division and Governor's Office.
 These decisions are confidential; therefore, the Budget Division must have the necessary information to determine the appropriate revenue adjustment for any changes determined by the Governor whether it is positive or negative.